Medium Difficult Bible Quiz about Bible Characters.

 Both Moses and Aaron were from the tribe of Levi.

-God assigned Aaron, a Levite, as high priest to carry out sacrifices.
+Aaron, a Levite, was chosen by God as high priest to carry out sacrifices.

-Levites were entrusted by God, with Aaron serving as the High Priest, to handle all matters of the tabernacle within that order.
+God entrusted the Levites, with Aaron as the High Priest, to manage all tabernacle matters within that order.

-The Aaronic and Levitical priesthoods have distinct roles but are closely related.
+The Aaronic and Levitical priesthoods have distinct roles but are closely related to each other.

 Aaron directed only the Levites to perform the religious duties.